crowdagger/caribon/README.md

 Why?
 ====

-I don't think it's really the case in english, but in french (and possibly other languages), it is considered poor style to repeat a word too often in a text (particularly a literary text).
+In some languages it is considered poor style to repeat a word too often in a text (particularly a literary text).
 The purpose of this tool is to assist a writer in detecting those repetitions.